siennathesane/cesiumdb/README.md

 An alphabetical list of things I'd like to actually do for the long-term safety and stability of the project.

+- [x] Write some kind of auto-configuration for the generalized configs.
 - [ ] Add `loom` integration tests.
 - [ ] Add `miri` integration tests.
 - [ ] Add more granular `madvise` commands to the filesystem to give the kernel some hints.